cloudfoundry/summit-training-classes/basics/site/content/labs/debugging.md

 Open a browser and access the app.
 You should see a 500 error.

+* How does this impact app health?
+How does an error on one page compare to a crashing app from the last lab?

 ## Check out the Logs

 Use `cf logs` to access the recent logs and debug the issue.
-Alternatively, should be able to tail the logs using `cf logs` and then access the app.
+If you do not specify the `--recent` flag to `cf logs`, it will start tailing logs from that point onwards.

 ### Checking Your Work